 Which areas require the most work?
-Understanding this will give a greater understanding into which hiring stages take the most time and will therefore, need additional help when experiencing an increase in demand.
+Understanding this will give a greater understanding of which hiring stages take the most time and will, therefore need additional help when experiencing an increase in demand.

 Approach your hiring strategy with a new perspective.
 If you have determined areas for improvement (as mentioned above) these are the vital areas that could use a little help.
 Not necessarily does this mean gathering additional recruiters to help with a potential influx of job applications but instead there are many recruiting areas that benefit highly from technology.

 One of the most time-intensive areas for a hiring team is managing a high intake of job applications.
 Particularly if there are tight deadlines and an urgent requirement to fill positions.

 Resume filtering technology automates the process of screening and matching job applications against open vacancies.
 A method that consistently reviews applicants in seconds and in turn takes the pressure off of hiring teams to support a rapid intake of job applications.